MauricioESerrano/MauricioESerrano/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------

-I'm a second year Computer Engineering and Cognitive Science (Machine Learning) student at UC San Diego 🔱.
-I love working with computers within software roles and learning new technologies.
-I'm passionate about CS education and spreading CS to underrepresented communities!

 I am a third year Mathematics-Computer Science student at UC San Diego!
 Go triton 🔱!
 I have always been an avid tech user ever since I was young, especially in computers.
+I love that I am finally able to understand the intricate and complex structures behind software as it was always an enigma to my young mind.
 I also love mathematics so naturally I gravitate towards machine learning as it is facinating to finally see the real-world application to all the mathematical principles we've learned through the years!
 Thanks for checking out my profile!

 * 🌍  I'm based in San Diego, California